Sharing Our Stories Through Food: Hungarian Fushiert

 Submitted by Judy & Deb Flomberg

-The first thing I learned how to make in my mother’s Hungarian Jewish kitchen was Fushiert – also spelled “fasírt.”
-It’s a staple in our household, and something that brings me great pleasure in sharing with as many people as I can.
-In fact, it was one of the first things I made for my now-husband and I’m pretty sure these small meatballs are the reason he proposed.
+The very first thing I learned to make in my mother’s Hungarian Jewish kitchen was Fushiert—also spelled “fasírt.”
+These spiced meatballs are a staple in our family and one of my favorite dishes to share.
+In fact, they were among the first things I cooked for my now-husband.
+I’m convinced they sealed the deal.

 Ingredients